marcoETmx/Movies-API/README.md

 - proxyquire

 ## Demo
-If you want to see the demo of this proyect deployed, you can visit [Movies API](https://movies-api-beta.now.sh/api/movies)
+If you want to see the demo of this project deployed, you can visit [Movies API](https://movies-api-beta.now.sh/api/movies)

 ## How to clone
 * Clone the project